git-package/num-13/README.md

 # num-13

-num-13 is a script that checks if a number is equal to 13.
+num-13 is a python script that checks if a number is equal to 13.

 ## Installation